Stals/hugo-share-buttons/README.md

 </tr>
 </tbody>
 </table>
-For TOML - put it at the end of you [params], or everything else will be a part of [params.shareButtons] and not [params].
+For TOML - put it at the end of your [params], or everything else will be a part of [params.shareButtons] and not [params].

-Also note that if your runing hugo locally with ```hugo server```, then you may need to stop it and re-run for changes to take effect.
+Also, note that if you're running Hugo locally with ```hugo server```, then you may need to stop it and re-run for changes to take effect.

-Instead of copying the .html file you can also use a [submodule](https://devconnected.com/how-to-add-and-update-git-submodules/), it is more involved but may allow for easier updates in the future.
+Instead of copying the .html file, you can also use a [submodule](https://devconnected.com/how-to-add-and-update-git-submodules/).
+It is more involved but may allow for easier updates in the future.

 ## Settings